 Relationships are risky.
 Sometimes they don’t work out.
 This can be true even if both parties are great people.
 Maybe there aren’t enough shared interests to keep them connected.
 Maybe they each want different things.
 Or perhaps they just make better friends.
 It happens.
 Not all relationships are forever.
-So, it’s good to know how to have a healthy break up.
+So, it’s good to know how to have a healthy break-up.

 Talk It Out

 It’s not always easy to talk about cutting ties – especially if this is not your choice.
 However, if at all possible, communicate openly about your thoughts and feelings.
 Talk about what was good, what didn’t work for you, and keep it positive.
-No blaming, complaining, or fighting.
+No blaming, complaining or fighting.

 Whatever you do, don’t lie.
 Don’t say things you don’t mean.
 Don’t make promises you won’t keep to let someone down easy.

-Leaving on a respectful, high note is so much nicer than having a knock down drag out fight.
+Leaving on a respectful, high note is so much nicer than having a knockdown drag out fight.
 It gives you both dignity and helps close the door on this chapter of your life so that you can move on.

 Set New Boundaries

 It’s a good idea if both parties agree on what the new ground rules will be.
 Does a break up mean no contact?
 Are you planning on maintaining a friendship?
-If you were best friends, share mutual friends, like the same hang outs, or have kids, this is an important thing to consider.
+If you were best friends, share mutual friends, like the same hangouts, or have kids, this is an important thing to consider.
 Having clear boundaries will keep you from having a long period in limbo.

 Respect the Boundaries

 It’s tempting to go back to old habits.
 For you and your ex, it’s better to respect the new boundaries.
 You’re not a couple anymore.
-That means thing change.
+That means things change.
 Let them change.
 This is a great time to focus on yourself, not your past or your ex.